Fernbridge (bridge): Historic designation

 On September 24, 1976, the American Society of Civil Engineers designated Fernbridge as an historic civil engineering landmark and installed a plaque on the northwest approach pylon to the bridge.

 In 1987, the California Department of Transportation (Caltrans) recommended studying the removal of Fernbridge and replacement with a more modern span, such as the many which have washed into the Eel River during floods which Fernbridge withstood.
 The Eel River regularly floods Fernbridge to the tops of the lower ridge of the support.
 In some high flood years, photographs have been taken showing the water level over the upper cone-shaped tops of the support pillars as well as valley-wide flooding in 1915.
-Residents of Ferndale campaigned to stop any changes to the historic bridge and Fernbridge was added to the National Register of Historic Places on April 2, 1987.
+Residents of Ferndale successfully campaigned to stop any changes to the historic bridge.
+Fernbridge was added to the National Register of Historic Places on April 2, 1987.

 Recent events

 In 1995, Fernbridge served as the set for scenes in the movie Outbreak, where a string of U.S. Army tanks rolls across the bridge accompanied by low-flying assault helicopters.
 In 2008, Caltrans initiated restoration of the railings of Fernbridge to their original appearance.
 Additional small improvements were made in 2008 and 2009, but Fernbridge's general appearance remains unchanged.

-For the 100th anniversary celebration on August 7, 2011, a ceremony was held, the bridge was officially closed to cross vehicular traffic, a run over and back was held as was done on opening day in 1911, a parade of historic vehicles and local dignitaries crossed over, and a Ferndale resident borrowed construction lights and lit it at night.
-The Ferndale Museum produced a video related to the bridge and continues to exhibit information about its history.
+For the 100th anniversary celebration on August 7, 2011, a ceremony was held, the bridge was closed to vehicular traffic, a run over and back was held as was done on opening day in 1911, a parade of historic vehicles and local dignitaries crossed over, and a Ferndale resident borrowed construction lights and lit it at night.
+The Ferndale Museum produced a video related to the bridge and exhibits information about its history.

 The United States Geological Survey maintains a live webcam at Fernbridge near their stream gauge to visually monitor stream conditions.

-On December 20, 2022, an earthquake damaged the bridge, and the California Highway Patrol temporarily closed it to all traffic.
-The bridge was fully repaired by March 2023 at a cost of over $12 million.
+On December 20, 2022, an earthquake damaged the bridge, and the California Highway Patrol temporarily closed it to all traffic for a few weeks.
+The bridge was repaired to allow two-way traffic by March 2023 however additional work occurred in summer through autumn 2023 to fill undermined areas at pier 2 and repair a vertical crack in the pier.
+The total repair cost was estimated to have been $26 million in March 2024.
+The repairs were announced by Caltrans as complete in March 2025 with no known safety issues or threats.

+In March 2024, Caltrans announced that seismic gates would be installed at each end of the bridge in the summer of 2024 which would lower when an earthquake of magnitude 5.6 was detected at the bridge.
+In December 2024, the date for installation of the gates was announced to be spring or summer of 2025.
+This date was later moved to autumn 2025.

+The deaths of two dogs after swimming in the river near Fernbridge occurred on September 5, 2024 due to cyanobacteria in blue-green algae which is known to happen during times of warm weather and low water flow.